ibm-cloud-docs/key-protect/monitor-metrics.md

 ![An example of the dashboard menu in {{site.data.keyword.mon_short}}.](images/monitor-dashboard-menu.png){: caption="The dashboard menu that lists the dashboards in your {{site.data.keyword.mon_short}} instances." caption-side="bottom"}

-Below are figures that show the metric views available to you on the default dashboard.
+The following figures show the metric views available to you on the default dashboard.

 ![An example of a {{site.data.keyword.keymanagementserviceshort}} metrics dashboard.](images/monitor-operation-dash1.png){: caption="Some of the metrics available on the {{site.data.keyword.mon_short}} dashboard." caption-side="bottom"}